Two by Twos in Australia and New Zealand

 In Australia and New Zealand, Two by Twos is a small Christian sect that has been active for at least one hundred years.
-This organisation does not have an official name but is referred to as ‘The Truth’, ‘The Way,’ ‘Two by Twos’, ‘2x2’, ‘Truth 2x2’, ‘The Church with No Name’, ‘Cooneyites’, ‘Friends and Workers’, ‘The Meetings’, ‘The Fellowship’, ‘Christian Conventions’, ‘Assemblies of Christians’, and ‘Christian Missionaries Australia’, amongst a multiplicity of names.
+This organisation does not have an official name but is referred to as ‘The Truth’, ‘The Way,’ ‘Two by Twos’, ‘2x2’, ‘Truth 2x2’, ‘The Church with No Name’, ‘Cooneyites’, ‘Friends and Workers’, ‘The Meetings’, ‘The Fellowship’, ‘Christian Conventions’, ‘Assemblies of Christians’, and ‘Christian Missionaries Australia’, Non Denominational Christians amongst a multiplicity of names.

 Two by Twos was founded in Ireland by William Irvine in 1897 and the first known reference to the organisation in Australia is in 1907.
 Practices slightly differ by region, but they have an overarching organisational structure (see Structure and Finances).

 The Australasian Two by Twos largely follow the international doctrine, which is a conservative interpretation of the King James Bible.
 They are nontrinitarian and they have almost no written records, instead preferring to transmit their beliefs orally through itinerant ministers known as ‘Workers’.
 They have no official church property or buildings, instead meeting in members’ houses.
 While the organisation doesn’t officially hold property, some members hold property which is used for church gatherings, including yearly conventions.
 The church is made up of a collection of family groups with very little outside recruitment.

 While it professes to reject formal structure the organisation has been registered previously in Australia for official purposes under a few names including ‘Christian Conventions of Victoria’, ‘Christian Assemblies of Australia’, and variations on ‘United Christian Conventions’ (eg. ‘The United Christian Conventions of Australasia and New Zealand’).
 In New Zealand the organisation was previously registered under ‘United Christian Assemblies’ and ‘Christian Conventions’.
 In its application to the National Redress Scheme (which came out of the Royal Commission into Institutional Responses to Child Sexual Abuse in Australia), the organisation applied under the name 'The Non-denominational Christians (The Truth)' but this name is otherwise not officially registered anywhere.
 The organisation is currently not registered as a company or charity anywhere in New Zealand.

 Refer to Two by Twos for further background on history, doctrine and structure.